lf-edge/eve/docs/CONFIG.md

 ### Creating USB sticks

-The [scripts/mkusb.sh](../scripts/mkusb.sh) can run on Linux to create a USB stick.
+The [tools/makeusbconf.sh](../tools/makeusbconf.sh) can run on any system that supports Docker to create a USB stick.
 It takes a usb.json as an argument, plus a few additrional arguments:

 * -t Test the stick by mounting and reading it after written.